 Just about everyone has accidentally shrunk clothing at some point.
 Maybe your favorite wool sweater went through the washer and dryer, too.
 Or you laundered a favorite shirt on hot when the label says cold water only.
-And what about those jeans that come out feeling snug because you restarted the dryer three days in a row rather than fold anything?
-(No judgment here.
-I’ve done it, too.)

 The good news is that you can usually unshrink clothing with a little time and effort.
 Check out the basic unshrinking tips below, then read on for specific fabrics that call for a little different treatment.